Lorenz-s/NitroHat/README.md

 - Standard Hi-Hat Pedal Compatible
 - Natural Playability – No More Over-Pressing
 - Full Expression: Closed, Half-Open, Open, and Chick and Bark Sounds
-- Plug-and-Play for Alesis Nitro/Nitro Max
+- Plug-and-Play for Alesis Nitro/Nitro Max and Nitro Pro
 - Made in the EU

 ### The Story Behind Nitro Hat